A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2026-23615

-CVE-2026-23615 is a stored XSS vulnerability in GFI MailEssentials AI that allows authenticated attackers to inject malicious scripts via the SPF Email Exceptions interface.
+CVE-2026-23615 is a stored XSS vulnerability in GFI MailEssentials that allows authenticated attackers to inject malicious scripts into the management interface.
 This article covers technical details, affected versions, and mitigation.

 CVE-2026-23615 Overview

-CVE-2026-23615 is a stored cross-site scripting (XSS) vulnerability affecting GFI MailEssentials AI versions prior to 22.4.
-The vulnerability exists in the Sender Policy Framework Email Exceptions interface, where an authenticated user can inject malicious HTML or JavaScript code through the ctl00$ContentPlaceHolder1$pv4$txtEmailDescription parameter.
-This injected payload is stored server-side and subsequently rendered in the management interface, enabling script execution in the security context of any logged-in user who views the affected page.
+CVE-2026-23615 is a stored cross-site scripting (XSS) vulnerability in GFI MailEssentials AI versions prior to 22.4.
+The flaw resides in the Sender Policy Framework (SPF) Email Exceptions interface at /MailEssentials/pages/MailSecurity/SenderPolicyFramework.aspx.
+An authenticated user can submit HTML or JavaScript payloads through the ctl00$ContentPlaceHolder1$pv4$txtEmailDescription parameter.
+The application persists the input and later renders it without proper output encoding in the management console.
+The injected script executes in the browser context of any administrator who views the affected page, enabling session theft, configuration tampering, and lateral actions within the management interface.

 Critical Impact